w3c/Guide/bp.md

 if broadly deployed?
 Are there scenarios under which we would regret standardizing this feature?

 ### Socialized proposal
-*Strongly Recommended*: An initial draft of the technical specification has been written down and socialized  in a community where website developer, framework/took developer, and core technology implementers are represented.
-If that discussion has has generated sustained expressions of opposition or  unwillingness to implement / make patent commitments from key stakeholders, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work can be successful in the face of this opposition.
+*Strongly Recommended*: An initial draft of the technical specification has been written down and socialized  in a community where web stite / app developer, framework/took developer, and core technology implementers are represented.
+If that discussion has generated sustained expressions of opposition or  unwillingness to implement / make patent commitments from key stakeholders, proposers are well advised to make a persuasive case for how the proposed Recommendation Track work can be successful in the face of this opposition.

 ### Expressions of interest
 The proposal points to statements of support from key stakeholders about the value proposition for the feature it describes.
 Is there a critical mass of implementers tentatively interested in shipping this feature if standardized?
-Are there prototype / polyfill implementations that are used in experimental websites that site developers find useful?
+Are there prototype / polyfill implementations that are used in experimental apps / sites that developers already find useful?

 ### Evidence
-Proposers describes what implementation and user experience is there to back up the points above.
+The propsal  describes what implementation and user experience is there to back up the points above.
 What fraction of websites are implementing a similar feature in a non-standardized way?
 How many users would potentially benefit from this feature if standardized?
 Hard data is preferred, but estimates backed up by detailed explanations are acceptable.